OCA/mis-builder/mis_builder_demo/readme/DESCRIPTION.rst

-Demo addon for MIS Builder.
+The module provides multiple examples to develop your own reports with MIS Builder.